cessda/cessda.cvs.contentguide/management.md

 You can see this information when you click on the *Show comparison with previous version* section or from the change logs.
 Verify from the comparison and change logs that all the changes have been documented to version changes and none are duplicated.
-You can also now correct an error in change type in this field as it is editable.
+Now you can also correct any errors in change type as this field is editable.

 Free-text descriptions added to each change are shown by the system at the top.
 Consider whether to add them to version notes.
 You can